Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 - Crimes occurring on campus at the Wayne College campus should be reported to UAPD by calling 9-1-1 or 330-972-7123.

-- Crimes occurring off campus at the Wayne College campus should be reported to the City of Orrville Police Department at 330-684-5025 or dial 9-1-1.
+- Crimes occurring off campus near the Wayne College campus should be reported to the City of Orrville Police Department at 330-684-5025 or dial 9-1-1.

 - Crimes occurring on campus at the Medina campus should be reported to City of Medina Police Department at 330-725-7777, and crimes occurring off campus to the either the City or the County Sheriff’s office at 330-336-6650 or dial 9-1-1.